derDieDasJojo/libromi/firmware/MotorController/Readme.md

-# Azhoo
+# MotorController

-Azhoo controls the speed of two brushed DC motors.
+The MotorController firmware manages the speed of two brushed DC motors.
 It was designed for a rover with two motors and [differential steering](https://en.wikipedia.org/wiki/Differential_steering) but may be useful for any application that requires the speed control of brushed DC motors.